Tomioka-Giyuu/EcomData-Visualisaton/README.md

 ## Data Cleaning

 The data cleaning process was performed using Python in Google Colab.
-The notebook `data_cleaning.ipynb` details the step-by-step process of loading the dataset, handling missing values, and dropping unnecessary columns.
+The notebook `EcomData.ipynb` details the step-by-step process of loading the dataset, handling missing values, and dropping unnecessary columns.
 This ensures that the data is in a suitable format for visualization.

 ## Power BI Visualization